Vincecoorp21/React-Prof-Portolio-VB/README.md

 # Welcome to My Personal Page

-This Project it's about my personal Website, where you can discover a little piece of me...I'm Vicente Barberá, the next Full Stack Developer & Product Manager.
+This Project it's about my personal Website, where you can discover a little piece of me...I'm Vicente Barberá, Full Stack Developer & Product Manager.

-Rhere are 3 sections available:
+There are 3 sections available:

-About ME
+- About ME
-Contact
+- Contact
-Portfolio
+- Portfolio

 Has been developed from a minimalist & responsive vision, partially keeping in mind UX design factors.